houmain/pdfautocrop/README.md

           also available: margin-left, -right, -top, -bottom, -inner, -outer -r,  --resolution <dpi>  resolution of internal rendering (default: 96).
       -h,  --help              print this help.

-    All Rights Reserved.
-    This program comes with absolutely no warranty.
-    See the GNU General Public License, version 3 for details.